Academic Uses of AI for Students

 • If AI is allowed, read instructions for AI use in each assignment, activity, or assessment.
 If not, proceed with work without AI.

 • Follow guidelines: If AI is expected to be used as a part of your work, determine to what extent and if there are specific guidelines.
-It may be OK to use AI for initial ideation and inspiration but not for generating content, text, or images for submission.
-Or, it may be OK to generate content, but you must provide an analysis in your own human-generated prose.
-Read instructions carefully.
+Your instructor may indicate that it is OK to use AI for initial ideation and inspiration but not for generating content, text, or images for submission.
+Or, they may say it is OK to generate content, but you must provide an analysis in your own human-generated prose and cite your use properly.
+Read instructions carefully and consult with your instructor if you are unclear on the parameters of AI use.

 • Cite properly: When allowed, be sure to cite all uses of AI (see below).